isabella232/limitless-flows-blueprint/blueprint/index.md

 #### **Enter The Loop:**
 After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

-1. To monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
+1. Monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
-1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.
+1. Monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.

 ![](images/018.png)

 By default, the Loop will execute 90 times with a wait time of 8 seconds.
 These values can be changed to adjust the customer experience in different messaging channels and scenarios - consider changing these values only in consultation with the Limitless Team.

-To prepare for entering the loop the flow does the following:
+The flow does the following to prepare for entering the loop:

 1. Attaches the Limitless Message ID to the Conversation - This signifies that a conversation is ‘with Limitless’, and this association is removed later in the flow when the Limitless portion of the conversation is over.
 1. Sets the Customer Message Count to 1, signifying that the question has been submitted to Limitless.
 This value is used within the loop to decide if additional customer dialogues need to be sent to Limitless.
 #### **The Loop**
 At the start of each loop the number of customer dialogues on the conversation is compared to the previous number at the start of the last loop.
 This is done by performing the Action: Get Message ID Count and the subsequent Decision block.

-If the number is now greater than the saved number, the loop moves to the Customer Dialogue part of the loop to pick up and send to Limitless the additional customer dialogues.
+If the number is now greater than the saved number, the loop moves to the Customer Dialogue part to pick up and send the additional customer dialogues to Limitless.

-If the number is not greater than the saved number, the loop moves to the Limitless part of the loop to pick up and send Expert dialogues and monitor the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.
+If the number is not greater than the saved number, the loop moves to the Limitless part to pick up and send Expert dialogues and monitor the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.

 If neither the customer nor the expert presents dialogue, then the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
 A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
 Again, please consult with the Limitless team before altering these default values.